-When looking for things to do in Cuba, look to travel like a local(1).
+When looking for things to do in Cuba, look to travel like a local.
 Cuba is a unique country like you have never experienced before.
-You will find everything you are searching for: clear water and golden sand beaches, high mountains to hike on, impressive waterfalls with lagoons in which you can swim to cool down.
+You will find everything you are searching for clear water and golden sand beaches, high mountains to hike on, and impressive waterfalls with lagoons in which you can swim to cool down.
 But you will also find friendly and joyful locals who will make your trip unforgettable.

-Once you give the article a read feel free to message us any questions you have about experiencing Cuba's wonders.
+Once you give the article a read feel free to contact us with any questions you have about experiencing Cuba's wonders.

 Want to explore Cuba differently?
 Have a local plan your trip.